New! The best of Michelle's Knit-Along Designs...

 Hardcopy, eBook or individual PDFs ... you Choose!

-The hardcopy will be available mid-May.
-The eBook and individual PDFs will be available in July.
-You can pre-order the Hard Copy Book now or wait until the eBook is available on Ravelry.
-In the meantime, you can browse each amazing design below, get your yarn, needles and notions right away ... check out the introductory video ...
+The hardcopy book and individual PDFs are available here at FiberWild.com, but the eBook is only available on Ravelry.
+Take a look at each amazing design below, get your project PDF, yarn, needles and notions right away ... check out the introductory video ...

 Best of Knit Purl Hunter Designs